EVBplus.com

 1. Download and unzip the serial monitor

-2. Connect your USBDM-1 to a PC USB port ( not a USB hub ) via the USB cable and connect it to the Dragon12 via the 6-pin ribbon cable as shown on the following pictures.
+2. Connect your USBDM-1 to a PC USB port ( not a USB hub ) via the USB cable and connect it to the Dragon12 via the 6-pin ribbon cable as shown on the following pictures. ( Please note that it's connected to the header labeled with "BDM IN" ).
 The power LED on the Dragon12 should be lit.

 If the Dragon12 board keeps resetting itself ( the speaker keeps beeping and the 8 port B LEDs below the 7-segment LEDs keep cycling through ), you need to use the AC adapter that came with the package for the Dragon12 and remove the jumper from the J2 on the USBDM, so the Dragon12 will provide power to the USBDM.